Oshō

 Oshō (和尚) is a Buddhist priest (in charge of a temple); honorific title of preceptor or high priest (especially in Zen or Pure Land Buddhism).
 The same kanji are also pronounced kashō as an honorific title of preceptor or high priest in Tendai or Kegon Buddhism and wajō as an honorific title of preceptor or high priest in Shingon, Hossō, Ritsu, or Shin Buddhism.

 Etymology

-Oshō is the Japanese reading of the Chinese hé shang (和尚), meaning a high-ranking Buddhist monk or highly virtuous Buddhist monk.
+Oshō is the Japanese reading of Tibetan monk (kushok) meaning a high-ranking Buddhist monk or highly virtuous Buddhist monk.
 It is also a respectful designation for Buddhist monks in general and may be used with the suffix -san.

 According to the Kōjien Japanese dictionary and the Kanjigen dictionary of Chinese character source meanings, it is originally derived from the Sanskrit upadhyaya, meaning "master" in the sense of "teacher".

 The literal meaning is "self-taught Buddhist monk/teacher" The Chinese term "he-shang" is derived from the Sanskrit word upadhyaya or acharya:

 The standard English translation of oshō has become priest, it has a somewhat different connotation in Zen:

 According to the Kōjien, the two characters making up the word are actually pronounced oshō only in the Zen and Pure Land sects.
 For example, they are read kashō in the Tendai sect and wajō in the Shingon sect.